StevenLyt/StevenLyt.github.io/index.md

 classes: wide
 ---

 I'm a senior student majoring in computer science and mathematics at the University of Southern California.
 I was a research assistant at IDM Lab doing research on Multi-Agent Path Finding.
-I'm also broadly interested in software engineering and interned at Amazon's [BuyW ith Prime](https://buywithprime.amazon.com/) team.
+I'm also broadly interested in software engineering and interned at Amazon's [Buy With Prime](https://buywithprime.amazon.com/) team.
 I'm also very interested in algorithms and theory of computation.

 ## News